-- 1 3/4 cup all purpose flour
+- 1 ¾ cup all purpose flour

 - 1 cup semolina

-- 3 eggs, room temperature
+- 3 large eggs room temperature

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 2 cups corn
+- 2 cups corn kernels

-- 1/4 cup pine nuts, toasted
+- ¼ cup pine nuts toasted

-- 1/3 cup parmesan, grated
+- ½ cup parmesan grated

 - salt and pepper

-- 8 oz bacon
+- 6 oz prosciutto

-- 2 ears corn, shucked
+- 2 ears corn shucked

-- 1 pint cherry tomatoes
+- 1 pint cherry tomatoes halved

-- 1/3 cup parmesan, grated
+- ⅓ cup Parmesan grated

-- fresh basil
+- fresh basil for garnish

 - Make the dough for the pappardelle.
-Sift the all purpose flour and semolina flour on a large work surface.
+Sift the all-purpose flour and semolina flour on a large work surface.
 Create a well in the center and carefully crack the eggs into the well.
 Add the olive oil and using a fork, break up the eggs.
 Start dragging in the flour mixture into the well, gradually adding more flour.
 Mix until just combined.

 - Knead the dough until smooth and elastic, about 4-5 minutes.
 Cover the dough and let rest for 30 minutes.
 Roll out the dough either with a rolling pin or with a pasta machine.
-Cut the dough into 3/4 inch thick noodles.
+Cut the dough into ¾ inch thick noodles.
 Dust with semolina and cover with a clean kitchen towel until ready to cook.

 **Helpful tips and common mistakes

 Using a combination of semolina with flour and eggs creates a noodle that has the right amount of chew factor while delivering on flavor.
-It’s also important to use more flour than semolina.
-Too much semolina will make the dough brittle and dry, making it difficult to even roll out.